openframeworks/ofSite/_documentation/graphics/ofGraphics_functions.markdown

 _description: _

-Tells you if background clearing is set to be automatic or manual
+Tells you if background clearing is set to be automatic or manual.